Abuse of economic dependence

 The existence of an economic dependence will be assessed in concreto, presumably taking into account specific business relations and the overall context – i.e. the existence of imbalance between the undertakings concerned.
 The main difference with dominance is that the concept of economic dependence will have to be assessed in a bilateral or multilateral context, whilst the concept of dominance relates to the structure of a particular market.

 Practice will learn how the concept will be applied.
 In our view, the definition does not provide much legal certainty for the undertakings that may be concerned, which is unfortunate considering the risks involved (ie significant fines and damage claims).

 Finally, it is worth noting that the proposal does not require the economically dependent undertaking to be a SME.

-Considering that the concept relates to economic dependency, it could have been expected that an abuse of economic dependency would only concern so-called exploitative abuses (abuses that directly harm customers, eg excessive prices).
+Considering that the concept relates to economic dependence, it could have been expected that an abuse of economic dependence would only concern so-called exploitative abuses (abuses that directly harm customers, eg excessive prices).

 An actual or potential effect on competition in Belgium or a substantial part thereof

 The new provision requires a potential anticompetitive effect.
 In this respect it does not seem to deviate from the prohibition regarding an abuse of a dominant position.
 It remains to be seen how this effect will be established in practice.
 It may reintroduce an element of market assessment (definition of the market, market shares, etc.) characteristic for dominance.

 The new prohibition can be enforced by courts and by the Belgian Competition Authority.
 The latter can act on its own initiative or following a complaint and conduct investigations, impose fines (of no more than 2% of the undertaking’s turnover), settle cases, impose preliminary measures, etc. (as is already the case for anticompetitive agreements or concerted practices between undertakings, anticompetitive decisions of associations of undertakings and abuses of dominant undertakings).